 Preventative Colonoscopy Screening:

 Patient is asymptomatic (no gastrointestinal symptoms either past or present), over the age of 45, no personal or family history of gastrointestinal disease, colon polyps, and/or cancer.
-Patient has not had a colonoscopy or used a ColoGuard test in past 10 years.
+Patient has not undergone a colonoscopy in past 10 years.